-We ask that you sign your child in and out each day of the summer camp.
-To ensure the children's safety, our instructors stay in the classroom with the child until a parent / guardian is there to pick them up and sign them out.
-This also gives us the opportunity to get to know your family and touch base before or after class!
+We do ask that you sign your child in and out each day of the summer camp.
+To ensure the children's safety, our instructors stay in the classroom with the child until a parent/guardian is there to pick them up and sign them out.
+This also gives us the opportunity to get to know your family and touch base before or after class.

 Can we get pictures of our child's final projects?

-Unfortunately, we do not sell the Lego parts used in our summer camps and classes.
+Unfortunately, we do not sell the LEGO® parts used in our summer camps and classes.
 We encourage parents to visit the Materials page on our website to learn more about some of the parts we use in our programs and where to find them for purchase.